13 Holiday Decorating Ideas for Minimalists

 Candy Christmas Tree

 Liven up a white wall with a minimalist candy Christmas tree.
 This one uses marshmallow candy, a flower and cinnamon sticks.
-If the inspiration well ran dry this season for holiday decorating ideas, check out some of these last-minute ideas to make your house festive.

 Christmas Boot Stocking with Gifts

 Turn a plastic bottle into a standing stocking and stuff with small pine branches, cinnamon sticks and one present.
 You can place it by the front door to serve as a cute, but not over-the-top, holiday welcome for guests.
 You’ll need fabric like scraps and felt, embellishments like ribbons and ornaments, sewing supplies such as scissors, needle and thread, a ruler etc. and a hot-glue gun.
 Check out all the instructions to DIY here.

 Rather than going all-out with your tablescape, keep things minimal but equally spirited with chic table place settings that don’t make for a cluttered table with all the bells and whistles.
 Often, it’s the little things that make the holidays memorable.